mtrevisan/Boxon/README.md

 	@Documented
 	@BindStringTerminated(terminator = ',')
 	public @interface BindStringCommaTerminated{
-		//NOTE that only the parameters used by this annotation should be copied from the parent annotation!
+		//NOTE that only the parameters used by this annotation should be *copied as-is* from the parent annotation!
 		String condition() default "";

 		String charset() default "UTF-8";